gilbox/css-bliss/README.md

       <button class="Btn Btn--pullRight"><i class="closeIco"></i> close</btn>
     </div>

+Note that the above approach is inflexibly because we won't be able to easily swap out the button in the future without changing the styling.
+Also, since it creates an unpredictable parent-child module positioning relationship the code is fragile and difficult to refactor.

 # z-index

 All z-index rules reference `$zindexVariables` in `_zindex.scss`.
 This [creates a central place](http://css-tricks.com/handling-z-index/) to manage z-indexes accross the application.